-130 Martin, Nissenbaum, and Shmatikov, supra note 94, at 1.
+130. Martin, Nissenbaum & Shmatikov, supra note 94, at 1.

-131 Martin, supra note 112, at 30; Daniel J Solove, The Myth of the Privacy Paradox, 89 GEO.
+131. Martin, supra note 112, at 30; Daniel J. Solove, The Myth of the Privacy Paradox, 89 GEO.
 WASH.
 L. REV. 1 (2021).

-132 Martin and Nissenbaum, supra note 4, at 208; Martin, supra note 87, at 1393;; Martin, supra note 111, at 79-80; Kirsten Martin and Helen Nissenbaum, Privacy Interests in Public Records: An Empirical Investigation, 31 HARV.
-J. OF L. & TECH.
-120 (Fall 2017), https://papers.cfm?abstract_id=2875720 [https://perma.cc/U3R9-LH9Q].
+132. Martin & Nissenbaum, supra note 4, at 208; Martin, supra note 87, at 1393; Martin, supra note 111, at 79-80; Kirsten Martin and Helen Nissenbaum, Privacy Interests in Public Records: An Empirical Investigation, 31 HARV.
+J.L. & TECH.
+111, 116 (2017).

-$^{^{133}}$ Van Loo, supra note 23, at 108. ("Access by regulators and digital helpers is thus essential to data management.
-Yet privacy's dominant normative skepticism of third-party access allows businesses to use pretexts to reframe beneficial third-party access as an intrusion on the customer.")
+133. Van Loo, supra note 23, at 108. ("Access by regulators and digital helpers is thus essential to data management.
+Yet privacy's dominant normative skepticism of third-party access allows businesses to use pretexts to reframe beneficial third-party access as an intrusion on the customer.").
 Van Loo correctly sees a need to harmonize 'anti-intrusion' privacy concerns and 'allied access' meaning allowing third parties access without saying there is a privacy violation.
-Privacy as contextual integrity is a theory and definition that allows for the flow of data to be appropriate - even to third parties - as long as the flow is within the appropriate norms for the given context.
-In fact, Van Loo uses data management to mean "the diverse set of interests that people have in their data beyond intrusions" which is covered in privacy as contextual integrity.
+Privacy as contextual integrity is a theory and definition that allows for the flow of data to be appropriate - even to third parties - as long as the flow is within the be needed to innovate on the platform in order to improve the platform and its efficiency or functionality.

-do surveys of consumers.
+However, privacy as contextual integrity does not justify an argument that consumers give up or trade privacy when they engage with a platform.
+Nor does privacy as contextual integrity support the exploitation of data for the benefit of the firm outside the context in which it was shared - but neither do surveys of consumers.
 While privacy as contextual integrity provides a roadmap for practitioners for how to respect privacy and justifies the collection, sharing, and use of consumer data in furtherance of the platform's context, the theory does not justify creating a lure for consumers to share their data only to exploit that data in another context.

-CONCLUSION
+V. CONCLUSION

 Digital platforms are increasingly important in how we live our lives.
 And for digital platforms with market dominance, privacy and data governance polices can serve as vehicles to abuse power, where the collection, storage, sharing, and use of data benefit the platform owner but harm market actors on the platform.
 However, privacy shortcuts have not only obscured the abuse of power through privacy and data governance policies but have provided the justification for the creation of honeypot platforms: platforms that serve as lures for users and allow the firm to later exploit user data in a secondary platform or business.
-Fortunately, existing privacy scholarship provides guidance for policy and practice to recognize the privacy prefrences of consumers on digital platforms.
+Fortunately, existing privacy scholarship provides guidance for policy and practice to recognize the privacy preferences of consumers on digital platforms.